Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Wireless Model

-\item[($C=null~\&~{\dist}>2\pi/3$):] After \ro2 discovers $I$ it will move along chord $IB$ to discover the other interesting point, see also Figure~\ref{fig: wireless-algo A out}ii.
+\item[($C=null~\&~{\dist}>2\pi/3$):] After \ro2 discovers $I$ it will move along chord $IB$ to discover the other PoI, see also Figure~\ref{fig: wireless-algo A out}ii.
 In particular, since $I$ is visited before $C$ we have that $x\leq \pi-\dist$.
 If the treasure is in $B$, then the two robots are competing as to which will reach the treasure first.
-Even if \ro2 reaches the treasure first, the cost would be $ \arc{AI}+2\barr{IB}=x+2\sinn{{\dist}/2}\leq \boundw, $ while if \ro1 reaches the treasure first, the total time will be even less.
-Finally, if the treasure is $I$, then the cost would be by $2\sinn{{\dist}/2}$ less. \end{description} \end{proof}
+Even if \ro2 reaches the treasure first, the cost would be $ \arcc{AI}+2\barr{IB}=x+2\sinn{{\dist}/2}\leq \boundw, $ while if \ro1 reaches the treasure first, the total time will be even less than our promised upper bound.
+Finally, if the treasure is $I$, then the cost would be by $2\sinn{{\dist}/2}$ less than our promised upper bound. \end{description} \end{proof}